 I obtained my doctoral degree (PhD) of engineering at the University of Leuven, Belgium.
-My research focused on improving the privacy of the citizen by using cryptography.
+My research focused on improving the privacy of the citizen with cryptography.
 I'm currently working at the research team of Smals, which provides IT services to Belgian governmental organizations.
 Every day, I continue my quest for improving privacy with cryptography, which has become even more relevant since the GDPR has come into force.

 At Smals, I developed a deep understanding of blockchain and, more general, distributed ledger technology (DLT).
 My academic background in cryptography and privacy turned out to be a perfect match, since it helps me to approach this young and heavily hyped concept in a scientific and balanced way.